saberamini/MapReduceTutorial/README.md

 Make an input directory for our job.

 > hdfs dfs -mkdir /input

+If you get an error, try starting your HDFS as discussed in the Working with Hadoop Tutorial.

 We now need a file to parse using MapReduce.
 There is a file called alice.txt posted on the course website.
 Download this file to your directory where you are running your commands (you can check the directory you are in by typing pwd or present working directory).